 To avoid abusing this kindness and because some people prefer to plan, there are those who have formed or joined bereavement groups (chamas) whereby members contribute directly towards the final journey and offer various kinds of support to families members of the departed.
 This has been a very effective means in our communities but memberships do brim and therefore the need to explore other options.

-Despite years of sending huge remittances back to Kenya, diaspora populations were largely ignored or untapped by banks.
+Despite years of sending huge remittances back to Kenya, diaspora populations were for a long time largely ignored or untapped by banks.
 Well, not anymore!
 Financial institutions have in the last few years been clamouring to offer various services to the Kenyan Diaspora.
 While we understand this is business for them, for us it is about services that benefit us and provide convenience.
 It represents a little assurance that should something happen to us, our kin and friends might deal with it a little easier from the financial aspect.

 Due to our lesser numbers, it’s understandable that Canada is behind the US and UK in consideration for the services offered.
 But our population continues to increase in Ontario, Alberta, B.C, Manitoba, Quebec and elsewhere in this vast country and we can no longer be ignored.